-Low density lipoproteins (LDL) are a form of cholesterol susceptable to oxidation (as up to half the fatty acids are polyunsaturated which are more susceptable to oxidation), which triggers changes in the LDL structure that make it more conducive to form plaque in arteries; the oxidation of LDL shows a pathological role in cardiovascular disease pertaining to atherosclerosis, and supplements which reduce the oxidation of LDL (such as Olive leaf extract) are thought to be highly protective.
+Low density lipoproteins (LDL) are a form of cholesterol susceptable to oxidation, as up to half the fatty acids are polyunsaturated which are more susceptable to oxidation.
+Oxidation of LDL triggers changes in its structure that make it more conducive to form plaque in arteries.
+The oxidation of LDL plays a pathological role in cardiovascular disease pertaining to atherosclerosis, and supplements which reduce the oxidation of LDL (such as Olive leaf extract) are thought to be protective.
 Due to the oxidized portions being fatty acids and vitamin E reducing lipid peroxidation, it is thought that vitamin E (and other chain breaking fat soluble antioxidants) play a particularly protective role.
 Vitamin E is also inherently present in LDL particules as the predominant antioxidant.

 Homocysteine is an independent biomarker for cardiovascular disease risk particular to atherosclerosis, and due to a preliminary study in arthritic rats where supplemental vitamin E reduced homocysteine and the mechanism of homocysteine being oxidative the potential protective effects of vitamin E have been investigated further.

-Human evidence assessing homocysteine concentrations in hyperlipidemic smokers have not found relations with dietary vitamin E intake nor does supplementation of vitamin E to otherwise healthy athletes influence homocysteine concentrations.
+A study in hyperlipidemic smokers assessing homocysteine concentrations did not find relations with dietary vitamin E intake and vitamin E supplementation in otherwise healthy athletes did not influence homocysteine concentrations.

-There appears to be a correlation based on epidemiological research between sufficient vitamin E intakes and a reduced risk of heart disease, thought to be related to either reduced LDL oxidation (and thus atherogenic formation) or from an increase in prostacyclin concentrations (antiatherosclerotic as well as vasorelaxants).
+Epidemiological research has revealed a correlation between sufficient vitamin E intakes and a reduced risk of heart disease, which may be related to either reduced LDL oxidation (and thus atherogenic formation) or from an increase in prostacyclin concentrations (antiatherosclerotic as well as vasorelaxants).

-The augmentation index (thought to reflect arterial stiffness) appears to be improved in otherwise healthy males given 160mg of mixed tocotrienols daily for two months by 5.3%, although lower (80mg) and higher (320mg) doses were not effective on this parameter.
+The augmentation index (thought to reflect arterial stiffness) appears to be improved by 5.3% in otherwise healthy males given 160mg of mixed tocotrienols daily for two months, although lower (80mg) and higher (320mg) doses were not effective.

 When looking at diabetics, high dose vitamin E as α-tocpherol (1,600 IU) has failed to improve blood flow after eight weeks of supplementation relative to placebo and has been implicated in worsening blood flow mildly when continued at this dose for one year.